increase conversions on your website

 Add a Visible Contact Page

 A business without clear contact details looks suspicious.
-If visitors struggle to find a way to reach you, they may assume your company isn’t legitimate-or worse, they may go to a competitor with more transparency.
+If visitors struggle to find a way to reach you, they may assume your company is not legitimate-or simply go to a competitor who is easier to contact.

 A well-structured contact page should include an email address, phone number, and contact form.
-Live chat options or direct support links further increase trust.
-When users feel they can easily reach you, they’re more comfortable making a purchase or submitting their details, leading to higher conversion rates.
+Live chat or direct support links add to the reassurance.
+When users feel they can reach you easily, they are more comfortable making a purchase or submitting their details.

 59